-PROPOSAL NO. 2-APPROVE THE AMENDED AND RESTATED 2007 EQUITY INCENTIVE PLAN
+PROPOSAL NO. 2-APPROVE THE AMENDED AND RESTATED 2007 EQUITY INCENTIVE PLAN Overview

-Overview

 In this proposal, we are requesting stockholders approve the amendment and restatement of the Amicus Amended and Restated 2007 Equity Incentive Plan (as amended, the "2007 Plan") to increase the number of shares of common stock available for issuance under the 2007 Plan by 7,000,000 shares.
 The board of directors approved the amendment and restatement of the 2007 Plan on April 18, 2019 subject to and effective upon stockholder approval.
 The 2007 Plan, as amended and restated if this proposal is approved, is described in more detail below.
-If this proposal is not approved by our stockholders, the amendment and restatement of the 2007 Plan will remain in effect in accordance with its present terms.
+If this proposal is not approved by our stockholders, the amendment and restatement of the 2007 Plan will not become effective, but the 2007 Plan will remain in effect in accordance with its present terms.